tandal/XP-Tracker/README.md

 This is a work in progress.

 TODO:
-- Add the remaining objects to the form.
+- Finish out the Part 1 section. _(Checkboxes, Progress on the xp grid, save & load form with user selected data, calcualte XP gained.)_ **In Progress**
 - ~~Come up with a way to save so when you open the application again your progress isn't lost.~~ Implemented solution 2/22/2022